Learning environment

 In practice, the choices available to you will be made on the basis of an open and two-way discussion between you and your Head of Department.

 If you are unhappy with the outcome of a discussion of your options with your Head of Department or other member of staff, then you should discuss the matter with the Head of Programme.
 If you are still not satisfied, you can approach the Director of Music.
-In all cases, whatever has been negotiated should be recorded on the online student record.
+In all cases, whatever has been negotiated should be recorded on Student Outcomes.
 It is the responsibility of the both the student and the Personal Supervisor to make sure that this is kept up to date.

 Transitions